This Is the Night (Clay Aiken song): Release and chart performance

 "Bridge over Trouble Water" / "This Is the Night" was released as a CD single and 7-inch single in the United States on June 10, 2003.
 Because of Billboard's chart rules, only "This Is the Night" was listed on the Hot 100 chart since it received the highest cumulative airplay audience, appearing on the Billboard Adult Contemporary chart at number 30 and climbing to a peak of number 13 in August 2003.
 On June 28, 2003, "This Is the Night" debuted at number one on the Hot 100 with sales of 393,000, becoming the fastest-selling physical single since Elton John's "Candle in the Wind 1997" and the best-selling physical single of 2003, with 948,000 copies sold.
 It was also the first song by a debut act to top the Hot 100 during its first week on the chart.

-On July 15, 2003, the double A-side single was certified platinum by the Recording Industry Association of America (RIAA), becoming the first CD single to go platinum since 2002, when Lee Ann Womack's "I Hope You Dance" sold a million copies after being released for over a year.
+On July 15, 2003, the double A-side single was certified platinum by the Recording Industry Association of America (RIAA), becoming the first CD single to go platinum since 2002, when Lee Ann Womack's "I Hope You Dance" sold a million copies over a year after its release.
 The double A-side also topped the charts in New Zealand, where it is certified platinum, and in Canada, going six-times platinum.
 "This Is the Night" was included as a bonus track on Clay Aiken's Measure of a Man album.